jinfengdu3/cucumber-api-testing/README.md

   to `true` in file [`application.properties`](src/main/resources/application.properties).
 * H2 console is active by default.
 To turn it off, remove the entry `spring.h2.console.enabled` from [`application.properties`](src/main/resources/application.properties).

+## Test Report
+Two different plugins are used for report in order to demonstrate the variety of plugins.
+Please find the report in path below
+* Extent Report: code-challenge/test-output/Html/ExtentHtml.html
+* Cucumber Report: code_challange/code-challenge/target/cucumber-report.html

 ## API